wp-plugins/wwm-registration-form-widget/readme.txt

 WWM Registration Form Widget for trading platform registration.
 Simple and flexible.

 == Description ==
-WWM Registration Form Widget can manage multiple trading platform registration form on your own WordPress site.
+The WWM Registration Form Widget can manage and process AlphaTrader/MetaTrader 4 client registration forms using WorldWideMarkets API directly from your WordPress site.
+This plugin seamlessly integrates with WorldWideMarkets IB Explorer and Affiliate program for Forex trading account referrals.
+Sidebar widgets and standalone shortcodes are available for easy installation.
-The form supports ajax submitting, multilingual,customize themecolor and so on.
+The form supports Ajax submission, multilingual functionality, lead source tracking/email notifications, complete customization of theme color and more.

 = Docs & Support =